 Recognizing a Hydrocodone Addiction

-The first step in treating any form of addiction is recognizing that there is an addiction.
+One of the first steps in treating any form of addiction is recognizing that there is an addiction.
 This is a difficult step for some people, and it may take months or years for them to realize that they cannot break free from the drug.
-Once they accept that they need help, people can seek the assistance of professionals and therapists who have expert knowledge about addiction.
+Once they accept that they need help, people can seek the assistance of professionals and therapists who have expert knowledge of addiction.

 The support system of a person with an addiction problem plays an important role in recovery.
-This support system can include parents, spouses, friends, and relatives.
+This support system may include parents, significant others, friends, and relatives.
 Drug users may feel ashamed of their situations, but for people to successfully fight addiction, they need appropriate medical attention, love, and care.

-One of the ways loved ones can show support is by staging an intervention.
+Staging an intervention is one of the ways that loved ones may show support.
 An intervention has been described as a civil confrontation.
 Interventions allow concerned people to discuss the treatment of their loved ones who are struggling with addiction.

 Treating a Hydrocodone Addiction

 Professionals assess clients before they undergo treatment at rehab facilities.
-This helps identify the conditions of client and helps them develop the most appropriate treatments.
+This helps identify clients’ conditions and helps them develop the most appropriate treatments.
 They ask questions related to their clients’ drug use.

 Detox (detoxification) occurs before treatment processes.
-Detox removes drugs in safer ways.
-Removing drugs can create severe, even life-threatening withdrawal symptoms.
+Detox removes drugs from people’s bodies in safer ways.
+Removing drugs and alcohol may create severe, even life-threatening withdrawal symptoms.
 This is why it is important to provide proper care and monitoring.

 Different treatment options include:

 Inpatient treatment.
 This type of treatment program involves around-the-clock monitoring and supervision.
 It provides a structured facility with daily activities and programs.
-An advantage of inpatient treatment is that it removes patients from their environments, so they can focus on their recovery.
+An advantage of inpatient treatment is that it removes people from their environments so they may focus on their recoveries.

 Outpatient treatment.
-This type of treatment program allows patient to undergo treatment without leaving their homes.
-They can continue to work or attend school.
+This type of treatment program allows clients to undergo treatment without leaving their homes.
+They may continue to work or attend school.
 This treatment may require daily therapy sessions and other treatments.
 Some individuals finish their inpatient programs, then enroll in outpatient treatment.
 This ensures continuity of care and monitoring.